yasirbhutta/yasirbhutta.github.io/php/docs/projects/contact-book.md

+---
+layout: page
+title: 📘 Project: **Contact Book**
+description: Absolutely!
+Here's a complete Contact Book PHP project using MySQL with HTML and CSS.
+This project is perfect for beginners and covers full CRUD opera...
+keywords: contact, php, name, email, phone
+---
 Absolutely!
 Here's a complete **Contact Book PHP project** using **MySQL** with **HTML and CSS**.
 This project is perfect for beginners and covers full **CRUD operations** (Create, Read, Update, Delete).

 ---